WATCH: Police, Good Samaritan Rescue 3 Children Stranded In Atlantic City Ocean

 ATLANTIC CITY, N.J.
 (CBS) — First responders came to the rescue of children stranded in the crashing waves in Atlantic City.
 Good samaritans pulled the children from the ocean.

 Incredible video shows three children being rescued from the ocean in Atlantic City.
-Police body camera video shows the moment two police officers joined a good samaritan in bringing three kids — ages 11, 9 and 8 — to safety on May 18.READ MORE: Vigil Held For 16-Year-Old Quamir Mitchell, Teen Gunned Down At Southwest Philadelphia Basketball Court
+Police body camera video shows the moment two police officers joined a good Samaritan in bringing three kids — ages 11, 9 and 8 — to safety on May 18.READ MORE: Philadelphia Will Not Relax Indoor Mask Requirement Yet But Outdoor Mask Requirement To Be Lifted Friday

 “When we got there, two of the police officers were already in the water, on the pipe with, there were three young juveniles — sisters and brothers that were stuck on the pipe, the outfall pipe,” Atlantic City Beach Patrol Chief Steve Downey said.